 The Birdville Independent School District does not discriminate on the basis of a disability by denying access to the benefits of District services. programs, or activities.
-To request information about the applicability of The Birdville Independent School District does not the Americans with Disabilities Act (ADA), interested persons should contact Skip Baskerville at (817) 547-5738.
+To request information about the applicability of Title Birdville Independent School District does not discriminate on the Assis Act (ADA), interested persons should contact Skip Baskerville at (817) 547-5738.